To Top

 Salesforce Developer License

-• Free and available through Salesforce Developer Edition.
+• Free to use via Salesforce Developer Edition.

-• Full access to Sales Cloud, Service Cloud, and custom app development.
+• Full access to core Salesforce tools like Sales Cloud, Service Cloud, and custom app development.

-• Used by developers to build, test, and experiment with Salesforce apps
+• Used to create, test, and experiment with Salesforce apps.

 Salesforce Platform License

-Both options include automation tools such as Flow and Apex.
-These tools allow developers to create advanced solutions without needing full CRM licenses.
+Both include tools like Flow and Apex, enabling advanced app development without needing full CRM licenses.

 both versions come with core features like: